Frequently Asked Questions

 How do I get an internship for credit in economics?

 First, identify and secure an internship opportunity.
+Remember that finding an internship takes time.
+You will need to begin your search well in advance of the start of the semester if you intend to get credit.
 For more information on finding and securing internships, visit the Career Center and check the AU Economics page on Facebook.
 After you have secured an opportunity that you believe will enhance your economic program, contact the Economics Internship Advisor (currently Prof. Park).
 In general, for an internship to count towards your economics degree you must register for ECON-491.
+This means you will need to complete academic assignments over the course of the semester.
+(For examples, see the most recent syllabus for ECON-491).
 Fill out the Internship Registration Form.
 Once the form is completed, it should be taken to AU Central so that the "course" can be entered on your schedule.
 The deadline for adding an internship is the last day to add a course for the semester, which is normally the end of the second week of classes.
 If you are not certain whether an internship opportunity is likely to have sufficient economics content, please contact the Economics Internship Advisor.

 What type of work will be approved to earn credit for an internship?